 - Genus: cacajao

 Bald Uakari Distribution, Habitat, and Ecology

 Unfortunately, all four subspecies of the impressive Bald Uakari share a dangerous factor.
 This is a highly restricted and rather specific habitat range.
 The species only inhabits seasonally flooded forests in the Amazon biome, in Peru and Brazil, in South America.

 In addition, individuals primarily inhabit the trees along the sides of rivers.
 The exact reason for this remains a mystery to researchers, however.
-Also, individuals spend the majority of the time in its arboreal habitat.
+Also, individuals spend the majority of their time in its arboreal habitat.

-The animal also generally travels in small groups, ranging from 5-30 individuals, although such groups occasionally number as many as 100 animals.
+Finally, the animal also generally travels in small groups, ranging from 5-30 individuals.
+However, such groups occasionally number as many as 100 animals.
 Each group travels within and protects its own small territorial range.